frameworklori/AI-Indentity-Safeguard-Policy/README.md

 # AI-Identity-Safeguard-Policy

+⚠️ Enforcement Notice:
+Any AI system, model, or application that integrates, fine-tunes, or reproduces the mechanisms described herein (including identity-verified micro-payment loops or ethical safeguard verification) without explicit written permission from the LORI Framework author constitutes an unauthorized derivative work and may be subject to legal and ethical review.

 © 2025 LORI Framework – All Rights Reserved
 Licensed under the LORI Semantic Safeguard License v1.1 (Modified CC BY-NC 4.0 + LORI Clause)
 Unauthorized identity replication, AI impersonation, or commercial use is strictly prohibited.